crweaver225/Portfolio-CW/content/posts/engineering/SOLID/index.md

 ```
 This purely abstract class looks eerily similar to classes I have personally written many times.
 On its surface there are a lot of things to like about it.
 This is a form of runtime polymorphism that allows our code to generically handle lots of different types without needing to know the nitty gritty details of how they implement their functionalities.
 Our document class appears to be well built to encapsulate and abstract away implementation details that other parts of code do not need to know.

-But this class is a bad design because of contains multiple artificial dependencies.
+But this class is a bad design because it contains multiple artificial dependencies.
 First, exportTOJSON() needs to be implemented by all derived classes (even if the derived class does not support exporting to JSON!).
 Often in C++, things like implementing JSON exports is left to a third party library.
 If that is the case, all derived classes will be seperately using this library.
 If the time comes where a change is made to which library is used, we now need to go into each derived class and make the change (each derived class is coupled to each other in that all of them need the same change based on a change to a library).

 Another dependency is introduced in the serialize() function which will likely need to know which kind of document it needs to serialize its contents into.
-A common approach is to build an document type enum that each derived class uses to help understand its own state and how it should proceed with serialization.
+A common approach is to build a document type enum that each derived class uses to help understand its own state and how it should proceed with serialization.
 ```C++
 enum class DocumentType {
   pdf,